2DGD-F0TH/2DGD_F0TH/chapters/95_Glossary.md

 Rootkit
 : Usually associated with malware, a rootkit is a software that manages to get access to reserved areas of an operating system, usually to hide its own, or other softwares' presence.

+U
+--

+UI
+: Short of *User Interface*, defines the elements shown to and interacted by the user in a software or, in this case, a videogame menu.